tsackton/taelgar/Groups/Sembaran Noble Houses/de Brunes.md

 A few notes from Cleenseau game:
 * The de Brune branch in Cleenseau is well known in the region as wealthy already; it is plausible they are fairly well known along the Enst in 1720 although perhaps not AS well known as they become
-* Serenveil is someone with connections in Ethlenn's court, and willing to do a favor for her - specifically, send a squire to try to entice [[Celyn]] to [[Cleenseau]].
-The exactly relationship between Serenveil and Ethlenn's is not defined, but Serenveil is clearly not allied with Umbraeth, and his squire is afraid of Umbraeth
 %%

 %%^Campaign:None%%